OpenEvalProject/evals/manuscripts/elife-41720/v1/manuscript.md

 In sum, our data suggest that the N-terminal linker region engages in different interactions with the plasma membrane that are important for late mechanistic steps of the fusion process.
 While these linker:membrane contacts may only play a limited role in force transfer, our results hint at a mechanistic scenario, in which acyl anchors and local electrostatic membrane interactions cooperatively establish a suitable membrane configuration for fusion triggering.

-## The N-terminal linker section controls fusion pore expansion
+### The N-terminal linker section controls fusion pore expansion

 To investigate whether the linker is also required for normal fusion pore evolution, we elicited secretion by infusion of an intracellular solution containing 19 µM Ca2+ and studied the kinetics of amperometric spikes in KO cells expressing different linker mutants (Figure 6).
 In accord with Nagy et al., 2008, we found that SN25 LN4CS significantly prolonged the pre-spike signal (PS) (Figure 6C) but left the main spike signal unperturbed (Figure 6B).
 Interestingly, the N-terminal substitution mutant SN25 LNGGS affected the PS as well as the kinetics of the main spike: Similar to SN25 LN4CS, the PS was significantly prolonged (Figure 6Cc), exhibiting reduced amplitudes (Figure 6Ca,b) and diminished current fluctuations (Figure 6Ce,f).
 Additionally, rise time and half width of the main spike signal were significantly increased (Figure 6Bc,d), while the total charge remained unchanged (Figure 6Ba).
 The effects on main spike waveform induced by SN25 LNGGS clearly indicate that the N-terminal linker region surrounding the cysteine cluster participates in the control of late fusion pore expansion.
 Confirming this notion, removal of the flanking lysine residues in SN25 LN5KA,4CS was sufficient to delay main spike kinetics, establishing a congruent phenotype to SN25 LNGGS (Figure 6B–C).
 Moreover, similar deficits in early and late fusion pore behavior were observed for SN25 shift14aaL (Figure 6B–C), demonstrating that a displacement of the palmitoylation motif effectively disturbs the linker-mediated support of pore dilation.
 The lack of kinetic alterations in cells expressing the C-terminal substitution mutant SN25 LCGGS (Figure 6B–C) finally suggests that fusion pore regulation is selectively tied to the N-terminal linker region.
 Hence, our data suggest that lipid interplay of the N-terminal linker segment with the neck of the fusion pore governs the behavior of the pore from its initial opening to the final stages of membrane merger.

 ![Figure 6.](https://cdn.elifesciences.org/articles/41720/elife-41720-fig6-v1.jpg)

 **Figure 6.:** (A) Exemplary amperometric spikes recorded in KO cells expressing different N- and C-terminal linker mutants.
 The kinetic parameters determined during analysis are marked for a spike recorded in control experiments with WT SNAP-25.
 (B) Quantitative analysis of main spike properties.
 Data were collected for the following conditions (# of events/ # of cells): WT protein (black, 12633/100), GFP-SN25 LN4CS (orange, 1419/22), GFP-SN25 LNGGS (cyan, 1986/27), GFP-SN25 LN5KA,4CS (grey, 1391/16), GFP-SN25 shift14aaL (olive, 2377/22) and GFP-SN25 LCGGS (blue, 1014/16).
 Cumulative frequency distributions are displayed for (a) spike charge, (b) amplitude, (c) 50–90% rise time, and (d) half width.
 Bar graphs depict means of the median determined from the frequency distribution for each cell.
 (C) Analysis of PS waveform.
 Cumulative frequency distributions for (a) PS amplitude, (b) initial amplitude, (c) duration, (d) charge, (e) fluctuation frequency, and (f) root mean square (rms) noise of the current derivative are shown.
 As in (B), bar graphs show mean of cell medians for each parameter.
 Errors are SEM.
 Statistical comparisons were performed by ANOVA using Tukey’s test.
-10.7554/eLife.41720.029Figure 6—source data 1.

-## Rescue of linker-induced secretion deficits by membrane-active agents
+### Rescue of linker-induced secretion deficits by membrane-active agents

 If N-terminal linker:membrane interactions critically modulate lipidic fusion intermediates, application of membrane-active reagents might be able to ‘rescue’ release deficits.
 The underlying idea is that linker:membrane interplay might mechanistically help to facilitate spontaneous lipid stalk formation and membrane merger, and thus might serve a function that could be mimicked by application of membrane-perturbing compounds.
 While such treatments generally promote fusion (in mutants as well as in controls), the relative effect should be disproportionally strong in KO cells expressing SN25 LNGGS, if the action of the compound can lessen the impact of the mechanistic ‘bottleneck’ imposed by the mutation.